 Is it Possible to Take Too Many Notes?

 This is sort of a tough question.
 Too much of anything can be a bad thing.
 What you take note of now may seem trivial later, but the opposite can be true, too.
 My general thinking with taking notes is to write down what seems noteworthy.
 This is going to be different for everyone.

 If you’re truly interested in a topic, though, you can’t really take too many notes, can you?
 I’ve found that I haven’t taken enough notes at times.
 But, as I find that my notes become extremely disorganized, I’ve found that I really needed to create a system for taking notes.

 Should I Have a Notebook for Every Topic?

-There is such a thing as too many notebooks… or is there?
-Digital notetaking has made organization a lot easier.
+Then again, digital notetaking has made organization a lot easier.
 You can have a nearly infinite amount of digital notebooks without wasting lots of paper.
-But for things that you write about all the time, such as poetry or finance or tech or whatever your fields of interest might be, you’ll want something physical that you can carry around with you.
+But, for things that you write about all the time, you may want to have a little hard copy notebook.
+Whatever your fields of interest might be, you’ll want something physical that you can carry around with you.

 What About Random Thoughts That Don’t Fit My Usual Topics?

 This is when a smartphone comes in handy.
 You can use note taking apps like Evernote, Google Keep, or even just Google Docs to take down notes that don’t fit in your usual notebooks.
 You can even email yourself or put notes in texts to yourself.

 Whatever you find a quick and easy way to save something, use that, and be consistent.
 Then, every so often, weed through and pick out what’s useful and save them in a more easy-to-find way.